 - Why did the Gastrocnemius activation decrease when the ankle spring was added?

-- Challenge: try increasing or decreasing the spring stiffness.
+- Optional: try increasing or decreasing the spring stiffness.
 How does this affect the Gastrocnemius activation?

-- Challenge: are any other muscle affected by adding the ankle spring?
+- Optional: are any other muscle affected by adding the ankle spring?

 - Hicks J.L., Uchida T.K., Seth A, Delp S.L.
 (2015).
 Is My Model Good Enough?
 Best Practices for Verification and Validation of Musculoskeletal Models and Simulations of Movement.
 Journal of Biomechanical Engineering, 137(2)